-The Don Muang Railway Station is a small train station near DMK Airport in Bangkok.
+The Don Muang Railway Station is a small train station near Don Muang International Airport in Bangkok (DMK).

-All the trains running on the Northern Line and the North-Eastern Line stop here (except for the ordinary train 311).
+Nearly all the trains running on the Northern Line and the North-Eastern Line stop here.

 The station is used either to go from the airport to Bangkok city centre (or vice versa) or to board a train going North or North-East.

 Train timetables from DMK to Ayutthaya >

 Train timetables from DMK to Bangkok (Hua Lamphong) >